Master of Public Health

 Degree Requirements

-All M.P.H. coursework must be completed within five years of enrollment in the program.
+All coursework must be completed within five years of enrollment in the MPH program.

 FallCredit Hours